nojronatron/java-code-challenges/docs/readme-hashtable.md

 - Quickly retrieve a value.
 - Encode Keys using a hash of the value to create an index.
 - Efficient at lookups for values.

-A Hashtable has:

-Hashing Function: Takes a key and returns an integer.

 ## Methods